 pALS should also have expedited approvals for a disability claim.
 This is called a TERI case and should always be mentioned while you are applying.
+Emory ALS Center can provide you with a TERI letter to go with your application.

-Note: Typically the dependent children of recipients of SSI and SSDI are eligible for some benefits also.
+Note: Typically, dependent children of recipients of SSI and SSDI are eligible for some benefits also.

 To apply for disability benefits, call the Social Security Administration at (800) 772-1213, online at www.ssa.gov, or visit your local Social Security office.
 Ensure that you provide them with the ALS Center DIRECT FAX NUMBER: 404-778-3495.
-Otherwise, they will send their records request and we might never receive the request.
+Otherwise, we might never receive the request.
 Always have them send all faxes to 404-778-3495.